-When John Deere PLUS-50® or ACEA E4 or E5 oil and the specified John Deere filter are used, the service interval for engine oil and filter changes may be increased by 50% or to every 375 hours.
+When John Deere PLUS-50® or ACEA-E4/E5 oil and the specified John Deere filter are used, the service interval for engine oil and filter changes may be increased by 50%.

-If other than PLUS-50® oil and the specified John Deere filter are used, change the engine oil and filter at the normal service interval of every 250 hours.
+If other than PLUS-50® or ACEA-E4/E5 oil and the specified John Deere filter are used, change the engine oil and filter at the normal service interval.